Actions that Impact the Form I-20

 Eligibility For Program Extension

-If you are ineligible for a program extension or fail to apply for a program extension prior to the completion date on I-20, you are considered out of status.
+If you are ineligible for a program extension or fail to apply for a program extension prior to the completion date on the I-20, you are considered out of status.

 Moving From One Educational Level to Another

 If you complete one educational level and plan to continue to another at TCNJ (i.e. bachelor’s to master’s), you must obtain a new I-20 to reflect the change of educational level, which effectively notifies DHS that you are changing educational levels.
-You must obtain a new I-20 within the 60-day period following completion of the previous level.
+You must obtain a new I-20 within the 60-day period following the completion of the previous level.

 Reinstatement to F-1 Status (after a status violation)